1890’s: Official start of high school hockey play across Minnesota.

 1959: Tournament founder; Gene Aldrich, passes away on February 26, 1959.

-1969: The tournament is moved from the St. Paul Auditorium and is played for the first time at the Metropolitan Sports Center in Bloomington.
+1969: The tournament is moved from the St. Paul Auditorium and is played for the first time at the Metropolitan Sports Center in Bloomington, MN.

 1970: As a result of expansion of the regular season for many teams, the time of the tournament is moved from February to March.

-1976: The tournament is moved back to St. Paul, this time to the Civic
+1976: The tournament is moved back to St. Paul, this time to the St. Paul Civic Center.

 1991: State Tournament All-Tournament teams re-introduced after being discontinued following the 1972 Tournament.
 The MSHSL new premiere corporate partner at the time, First Bank (later U.S. Bank) sponsored the awards.